 Upon announcing the mini-documentary release, the reach was over 4,400 people with over 800 engagements on the post.

 The episode releasing on Wednesday, 24 June, shows Michael Kay & Mike ILES drive to the drop zone, only to arrive at a steel gate blocking the gravel road leading to a holiday park.
 Attached to the steel gate is a sign telling visitors about the upcoming ‘late winter’ aerial drop that is yet to have a planned date.

 “This operation will begin in the first suitable weather window in late winter.
 We are consulting with iwi and stakeholders before details of the operation are finalized,” said OSPRI in a media release to thisquality.

-The Outdoors Party has always struggled to push for more attention towards 1080 the right way, instead of protest groups attempting to make a change at Parliaments Grounds.
-With no success rate, the Government ignores the petitions and concerns the people have, mainly because 1080 drops make authorities involved a lot of money.
+With no success rate, the Government ignores petitions and concerns that people have mainly because 1080 drops make authorities involved a lot of money.
 Questions never get answered by the Government or authorities and get shadowed in the past.

 thisquality aims to provide informative stories and content that is for the people that want change.
-The relationship with Ōtaki Electorate Michael Kay and board member Mike ILES has improved the involvement in making a change for the media industry and the people of New Zealand.
+The relationship with Ōtaki Electorate Michael Kay and board member Mike ILES has improved the involvement in making a change for the media industry and New Zealand people.